Skeleton Clustering: Dimension-Free Density-based Clustering: Simulations

 \subsection{High-dimensional Setting}

-~~~~In this section, we present the performance of skeleton clustering using $3$ simulated datasets: the Yinyang data, the Mickey data, and the Manifold Mixture data.
-We also include an additional simulation called Ring data in Appendix \ref{sec::ring}.
+~~~~In this section, we demonstrate the performance of skeleton clustering on simulated datasets: the Yinyang data and the Mickey data.
+We also include a simulated dataset consisting of manifold structures of different dimensions, called the Manifold Mixture data, in Appendix \ref{sim::ManifoldMixture} and an additional simulation called the Ring data in Appendix \ref{sec::ring}.
+For the simulations within Section \ref{sec::HD} and Appendix \ref{sec::simDataAdd}, when using the skeleton clustering methods, the number of knots is set to be $k=[\sqrt{n}]$ and the knots are chosen by $k$-means with $1000$ random initialization.
+We select smoothing bandwidth by the normal scale bandwidth selector for the FD and TD, and the radius of TD is set to be the same for all edges with the value chosen as described in Section \ref{sec::TD}.
+We use single linkage hierarchical clustering when merging knots into final clusters { with the true number of final clusters $S$ being provided.}

-In the following sections, when using the skeleton clustering methods, the number of knots is set to be $k=[\sqrt{n}]$, the knots are chosen by $k$-means, and we use single linkage hierarchical clustering when merging knots into final clusters.
-We select smoothing bandwidth by Silverman's rule of thumb for the FD and TD, and the radius of TD is set to be the same for all edges with the value chosen as the average within Voronoi cells variance.
-To highlight the importance of density-based similarity measures, we include a similarity measure called average distance (AD) for comparison.
-AD measures the similarity between $c_j$ and $c_\ell$ using the inverse of the average distances between all pairs of observations in the two corresponding Voronoi cells.
-All simulations are repeated 100 times to obtain the distribution of the empirical performance.
+To highlight the importance of density-aided similarity measures, we include a similarity measure called the average distance (AD) for comparison.
+AD measures the similarity between $c_j$ and $c_\ell$ using the inverse of the average Euclidean distances between all pairs of observations in the two corresponding Voronoi cells.
+All simulations are repeated 100 times to obtain the distribution of the empirical performances.